Antimoxs/HyPlus/README.md

 ***

+## Setup
+1. Close all LabyMod 1.8 instances.
+2. Download the [`HyPlus.jar`](https://github.com/antimoxs/hyplus/releases/latest) and drop it into your `.minecraft/LabyMod/addons-1.8` folder.
+3. Start LabyMod 1.8.
+4. Get a Hypixel-API key.
+  (Join Hypixel and do `/api`)
+5. Go to the HyPlus addon settings and insert your API-key.
+6. (Re)join Hypixel.

+Well done!
+You're ready to go. :D

 ## Feature overview
 Detailed descriptions for each function can be found in the wiki.

+If you miss a feature, feel free to submit your idea!
+Here on github or [directly over socials](https://socials.antimoxs.dev)

 ### Implemented features
 - Location detection